nautobot/nautobot-app-data-validation-engine/docs/dev/dev_environment.md

-  flake8           Run flake8 to check that Python files adhere to its style standards. pydocstyle       Run pydocstyle to validate docstring formatting adheres to NTC defined standards. pylint           Run pylint code analysis. tests            Run all tests for this plugin. unittest         Run Django unit tests for the plugin.
+  flake8           Run flake8 to check that Python files adhere to its style standards. pydocstyle       Run pydocstyle to validate docstring formatting adheres to NTC defined standards. pylint           Run pylint code analysis. tests            Run all tests for this Nautobot App. unittest         Run Django unit tests for the Nautobot App.
 ```